After five days, I left Niagara awe-inspired, and full of admiration for nature and her glorified beauty.

 Each year Stroh’s sponsors the fireworks show.
 There is not much of a city council here or a budget.
 Angola doesn’t even have a police department but shares these duties with Evans town.

 They invited me to see the fireworks next week.
-Unfortunately I would be out of town by the next morning, and by Independence Day hopefully somewhere in the Northeast.
+Unfortunately I would be out of town by the next morning, and by Independence Day hopefully back in Washington, DC for Trump’s July 4th Extravaganza.